 Teasing Creator: Promotional pictures of Selina Kyle in costume with high-tech goggles, but without Catwoman's signature ears, caused a shitstorm.
 Even Kevin Smith was somewhat displeased.
 And then the film reveals that her goggles flip up to the headband and resemble cat ears.

 Too Soon: On the film's North American opening day (July 20, 2012), a gunman stormed a midnight show in Aurora, Colorado.
 12 people were killed, and dozens more were injured.
-Holmes killed the most people in any mass murder in the United States to be carried out by one person, a feat beat only months later by a Newtown, Connecticut elementary school shooting by someone else!
+The shooting had the most casualties - combined injuries and deaths - of any shooting in the United States up to that point!
 In the wake of this, the following things were done.